allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         I am sending you a card which was taken not long ago the three animals are Cougars. and killed not over 5 miles from here last summer I know all three of the fellows better come out and hunt.

         Ms Cornell.
 Menlo Wa
+    - id: 844a
+      postmark: |-
+        Mrs. Lena Gruber.

+        2007 S. Washington St.

+        Peoria, Ill.
+      mainText: |-
+        Plaquemine La.

+        Dear Mother I wish you would show this picture to Skinny Tibbets and Joe Shinkey and ask them how they would like to hunt in the swamp.
+Good Bye Paul.
     - id: 872a
       postmark: |-
         Mr William Hall Esq